vcheckzen/encoding/README.md

 | 52    | u         | 53    | v         | 54    | w         | 55    | x         |
 | 56    | y         | 57    | z         |

 As mentioned above, the essence of BaseN encoding is to treat the data as an integer and convert it to the N format.
 There are 256 extended ASCII characters, so a string encoded in ASCII can be treated as a 256-entry integer.
-For example, the string `js` can be treated as a 256-entry integer with the decimal size `ascii(j) * 10 + ascii(s) = 106 * 10 + 115 = 1175 = 20 * 58`, so it has only one bit in the 58-entry system, the bit value 20, which is represented by the letter `M` by looking up the Base58 table.
+For example, the string `js` can be treated as a 256-entry integer with the decimal size `ascii(j) * 256 + ascii(s) = 106 * 256 + 115 = 27251 = 8 * 58^2 + 5 * 58^1 + 49`, so it has 3 bits in the 58-entry system, and its bit values are 8, 5, and 49 respectively, and the encoded string is `96r` which can be translated looking up the Base58 table.

 One problem with the above approach is that if the ASCII encoded string has a number of `\0` prefixes, since `ascii(\0) = 0`, these `\0`s do not affect the size of the value if the string is treated as a 256-entry integer, e.g., decimal `00012345 = 12345`.
 That is, if the encoding is exactly according to the binary conversion method, the leading zero value will be lost, although the leading zero does not affect the size of the integer, but in the original binary data must have its existence, the loss is what we do not want to see.
 For this reason, the number of leading zeros can be counted before conversion, and the same number of leading zeros can be added after conversion, so that the information can be encoded without loss.